 After the enrollment process has been completed, a Transfer of Records will be sent to the student's previous school.
-Home-schooled students must submit their records to the school office.
+Homeschooled students must submit their records to the school office.

-State law requires that immunization records (or a legal immunization exemption form) and a copy of the child's birth certificate be filed in the school office.
+State law requires that immunization records (or a legal immunization exemption form) and a copy of the child's birth certificate be filed in the school office or the student's digital file.